Home

 Tarsal and Metatarsal Bone Mineral Density Measurement using Volumetric Quantitative Computed Tomography.

-Journal of Digital Imaging, To Appear
+Journal of Digital Imaging, 22(5): 492-502 (Paper)

 P. K. Commean, T. Ju, L. Liu, D. R. Sinacore, M. K. Hastings, M. J. Mueller